powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **with-feeder-result**

-This property indicates if the contributions of each feeder to the short circuit current at the fault should be computed.
+This property indicates if the contributions of each feeder to the short-circuit current at the fault should be computed.
 If the property is set to true, the results can be stored in class `com.powsybl.shortcircuit.FeederResult`.
 The default value is `true`.

 **study-type**

-This property indicates the type of short circuit study.
+This property indicates the type of short-circuit study.
 It can be:
 - `SUB_TRANSIENT`: it is the first stage of the short circuit, right when the fault happens.
-The subtransient reactance of generators will be used.
-It is also possible to define a coefficient to apply to the transient reactance to get it via the parameter `sub-transient-coefficient`.
+In this case, it is the subtransient reactance of generators that is used.
+This reactance can either be stored in the network or calculated from the transient reactance of generators with a coefficient defined by the parameter `sub-transient-coefficient`.
 - `TRANSIENT`: the second stage of the short circuit, before the system stabilizes.
 The transient reactance of generators will be used.
 - `STEADY_STATE`: the last stage, once all transient effects are gone.